Help Us Secure and Launch

 Preserve and restore the historic gardens and buildings, featuring architecture designed by William Henry Miller, Clarence A. “Pa” Martin, and Bailey himself, and open them all as a public resource and education center in Ithaca.

-Our fiscal sponsor is Cornell Cooperative Extension of Tompkins County, an independent 501c3 nonprofit organization.
+Our sponsoring agency, accepting donations to the project, is Cornell Cooperative Extension of Tompkins County, an independent 501c3 nonprofit organization.

 Bailey walking in front of the home complex late in life, ca. 1940s.
 Visible are the converted carriage house at left and the home at right.